Blogs

 Other

-There are other options when it comes to advertising on TikTok, including branded hashtags and branded effects/filters.
+There are Other options when it comes to advertising on TikTok, including branded hashtags, branded effects/filters, and spark ads.

 Video ideas for universities (with examples)